pnnl/hexwatershed/install/readme.md

 * GCC 5.2.0 and above
 * GDAL 2.3.1

 In this instruction, I only use a Linux machine as an example.
-For other platform, you need to adjust several files.
+For other platform, you need to adjust three files.
+1. CMakeLists.txt
+2. cmake.sh
+3. make.sh

 Figures provided to illustrate the steps when needed.